Ricky295/no-face-pfp/README.md

 > Creativity doesn't survive in performance.
 > It needs room, rough edges, and the freedom to be wrong.

-Your real face, staring back, polices that freedom.
+Your real face, staring back, can police that freedom.

 ---